TheParthMaru/go-practice-problems/pointers/README.md

 4. Write a function resetSlice that accepts a pointer to a slice of integers `*[]int` and sets it to an empty slice.
 In main(), define a slice with some values, pass its pointer to resetSlice, and print it after to confirm it's empty.

 5. Write a function maxMin that accepts two `*int` arguments and returns two int values: the larger and the smaller of the two.
 In main(), define two variables, call maxMin with their pointers, and print the result.

+6. Write a function allocateSlice that takes an integer n and returns a pointer to a new slice of n zero-initialized integers.
+In main(), call the function with a value like 5, and print the slice via the returned pointer.